Join the team. Are you interested in contributing to JerseyBites? Here’s how

-  Christine Van Arsdalen is a born and raised Jersey Girl; native to central and Costal NJ.
-As the author of the blog the Dexterous Diner, Christine chronicles her efforts as she indulges her foodie side on her very small budget which she likes to call “champagne dining on a beer budget”.
-She grew up being yelled at by an old Italian woman in the kitchen who was surprisingly not her mother.
+Christine Van Arsdalen is a born-and-raised Jersey Girl, native to central and coastal NJ.
+As the author of the blog the Dexterous Diner, Christine chronicles her efforts as she indulges her foodie side on her very small budget which she likes to call “champagne dining on a beer budget.”
+She grew up being yelled at by an old Italian woman in the kitchen who was, surprisingly, not her mother.
 Her love of food grew from a combination of cooking in a restaurant and fond memories of creating scrumptious meals from scratch with her father.
-Today she travels around the state of New Jersey and beyond searching for new twists on her old favorites; foods that bring you back to your childhood in a modern and sophisticated way.
+Today, she travels around the state of New Jersey and beyond searching for new twists on her old favorites: foods that bring you back to your childhood in a modern and sophisticated way.
 She loves unexpected and creative combinations, both in the food she eats and cooks.
 Though her palate has become more refined, she is still excited by a grilled cheese sandwich; that, and a great cup of coffee.

 Danielle Kohler, who grew up in Cedar Grove, is thrilled to be the first Sussex County regional editor for Jersey Bites.
 She moved to picturesque Highland Lakes a few years ago and has been enjoying all the area has to offer, which of course includes indulging in the local fare.
 In her free time, she and her husband love to soak up the scenery with walks and outdoor activities, as well as, visiting nearby wineries.
 Her foodie passion was fueled at an early age by her grandmother’s love for cooking.
 Later in life she expanded her palate and culinary inspirations with international travel to Italy, China, England, Mexico and more.
 When not spending time with family and friends, Danielle works in marketing for an appliance company in Bergen County.